shoutout-labs/document-sync/extension/README.md

 # Document Sync

 Sync your project files to Google's Gemini File Search API and enable AI-powered code understanding.
 Compatible with VS Code and Cursor.
+Integrates seamlessly with [MCP servers](#mcp-server-integration) to enable AI agents (like Claude Desktop and Cursor's AI) to query your synced project files.

 ## Features